Nov 12, 2021

 If you didn't create a Microsoft account while setting up your system, don't worry.
 You can create a Microsoft account and make the switch without losing any files, applications, or settings.
 Once you're all set up, go to Settings > Accounts and click on “Sign in with a Microsoft account instead”.

 Learn how to set Windows Parental Controls with these steps:

 In order to apply Windows 10 parental controls, you’ll need to add a “child account” to your own through the Windows Settings menu.
 Once their account is set up, you’ll be able to set limitations and content controls through your Microsoft account.

-Select Family & Other People from the left sidebar menu.
+- Select Family & Other People from the left-hand menu.

 “Add a Child" is selected by default.
 Enter the email address of their Microsoft Account below if you have it.
 (Remember that you’ll need access to their email to confirm they are your child.)
 If your child already has a Microsoft account, click through the remainder of this dialog and skip to Step 11.
 If not, click “The person I want to add doesn’t have an email address” and we’ll walk you through creating one for them.